AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Python SDK/Table-level operations/Configure an auto-increment primary key column.md

     table_name = 'OTSPkAutoIncrSimpleExample'

     def put_row(client):
-        # Write data to the primary keys: Set the value of gid to 1 and set uid to the auto-increment column.
-You must specify a value for the uid column.
+        # Write data to the primary keys.
+Set the value of gid to 1 and set uid to the auto-increment column.
+You must specify values for the uid column.
 Otherwise, an error is returned.
         primary_key = [('gid',1), ('uid', PK_AUTO_INCR)]
         attribute_columns = [('name','John'), ('mobile',15100000000), ('address','China'), ('age',20)]
         row = Row(primary_key, attribute_columns)